jb99x/learning-fcc/git.md

 origin - remote repo name
 master - branch in the remote repo named above
-(push -u origin master) will make the default push location pull - Download changes from a remote repo to and existing repo on your local machine, the opposite of push config
+(push -u origin master) will make the default push location pull - Download changes from a remote repo to an existing repo on your local machine, the opposite of push config
 --global
 user.name "Your Name"